LeadWoods0902/DandD_Nightmare_Plague/Homebrew Rules/Status Effects & Battle Conditions.md

 - After the effect procs:
 	- Disadvantage on attack rolls
 	- Disadvantage on ability checks
-	- takes d4 damage at the end of the first and last round (unless remedied)
+	- Takes d4 damage at the end of the first and last round (unless remedied)
+	- Disadvantage on death saving
 - Lasts for 6 rounds
 - Can be cured with an appropriate remedy